iZettle/structextract/README.md

-	//The result will be {"Field1":"value 1","Field4":123}, all the fields that are ignored are not present. valuesmap, _ := extract.FieldValueMap()
+	//The result will be {"Field1":"value 1","Field4":123},
+	//all the fields that are ignored are not present. valuesmap, _ := extract.FieldValueMap()

 ```